nikomatsakis/rustconf-2021/content/index.md

 The next milestone I think we passed this year.
 We've seen Rust adoption grow to the point where it is used in many critical systems.
 We're seeing more and more Rust developers being hired to work on the project, which will help us grow faster and be more sustainable.

 --
-* Next goal: Widespread usage: become an industry standard ⏳
+* Next goal: Widespread usage ⏳

 ???